 Dr. Li is an honorary clinical professor in family medicine of the Chinese University of Hong Kong, honorary professor in the Faculty of Medicine of the University of Hong Kong, and the adjunct associate professor of the Faculty of Health Science of Macau University of Science and Technology.
-He is the chairman of the Action Committee Against Narcotics, the director of the Hong Kong St. John Ambulance Association, the chairman of the Hong Kong Sheng Kung Hui Welfare Council, an honorary steward of the Hong Kong Jockey Club, and a senior advisor of Jiahui Health.
-He is also an honorary adviser of The Hong Kong Award for Young People, the chairman of the Professional Committee on Medical Health of Belt and Road General Chamber of Commerce in Hong Kong, a member of the Chief Executive's Council of Advisers on Innovation and Strategic Development and a member of the steering committee on Primary Healthcare Development of Food and Health Bureau in Hong Kong.
-Dr. Li is an independent non-executive director of C-MER Eye Care Holdings Limited, UMP Healthcare Holdings Limited, and New Horizon Health Limited, respectively, which are listed on the Stock Exchange.
+He is the chairman of the Action Committee Against Narcotics, the director of the Hong Kong St. John Ambulance Association, the chairman of the Hong Kong Sheng Kung Hui Welfare Council and the honorary steward of the Hong Kong Jockey Club.
+He is also the honorary adviser of The Hong Kong Award for Young People, the chairman of the Professional Committee on Medical Health of Belt and Road General Chamber of Commerce in Hong Kong, a member of the Chief Executive's Council of Advisers on Innovation and Strategic Development and a member of the steering committee on Primary Healthcare Development of Food and Health Bureau in Hong Kong.
+Dr. Li is an independent non-executive director of C-MER Eye Care Holdings Limited, UMP Healthcare Holdings Limited, and New Horizon Health Limited, which are listed on the Stock Exchange.